Deploy Office 365 ProPlus with System Center Configuration Manager (Current Branch)

 - Use the Current Branch of Configuration Manager.
 For more details, see Which branch of Configuration Manager should I use?

 - Enable peer cache on your clicent devices.
 Peer Cache is a feature in the Current Branch of Configuration Manager that can help with limited network capacity when deploying updates to client devices in remote locations.
 For more details, see Peer Cache for Configuration Manager clients.
+Office can benefit both during initial deployment as well as later servicing with updates from peer cache.

 - Deploy Office as an application using the Office Client Management dashboard and Office 365 Installer wizard in Configuration Manager.
 The dashboard and wizard enable all the Configuration Manager features designed for Office, including removal of existing versions of Office and defining application settings.